Bombay East Indians: Portuguese era

-After the Province of the North came under Maratha occupation in 1739 and Catholicism was under severe threat from the Brahmin Peshwas, the native East Indian clergy under the Vicar General at Kurla managed and nursed the community back to a flourishing population in British Bombay.
+After the Province of the North came under Mahratta occupation in 1739, Christianity was under severe threat from the Peshva Brahmins & only a few churches were left in the north Konkan region.
+The Mahrattas imposed a heavy, discriminatory & religious tax on Christians to fund the Peshva Brahmins; because of which many Christians were converted to Hinduism.
+The native Bombay East Indian clergy under the Vicar General at Kurla, managed to nurse the community back to a flourishing population in what became British Bombay.